Derringer

-A derringer is a small handgun that is neither a revolver nor a semi/fully automatic pistol.
+A derringer or deringer is a small handgun that is neither a revolver, semi-automatic pistol, nor machine pistol.
 It is not to be confused with mini-revolvers or pocket pistols, although some later derringers were manufactured with the pepperbox configuration.
-The modern derringer is often multi-barreled, and is generally the smallest usable handgun of any given caliber and barrel length due to the lack of a moving action, which takes up more space behind the barrel.
-It is frequently used by women because it is easily concealable in a purse or a stocking.
+The modern derringer is often multi barreled, and is generally the smallest usable handgun of any given caliber and barrel length due to the lack of a moving action, which takes up more space behind the barrel.
+It is frequently associated with discreet use by women because it is easily concealable in a purse or a stocking.

 The original Philadelphia Deringer was a muzzleloading caplock single-shot pistol introduced in 1825 by Henry Deringer.
 In total, approximately 15,000 Deringer pistols were manufactured.
-All were single barrel pistols with back-action percussion locks, typically .41 caliber with rifled bores, and walnut stocks.
+All were single-barrel pistols with back-action percussion locks, typically .41 caliber with rifled bores and walnut stocks.
 Barrel length varied from 1.5 to 6 in, and the hardware was commonly a copper-nickel alloy known as "German silver".

+Spelling

 The term "derringer" (/'dɛrᵻndʒər/) became a genericized misspelling during the reporting of the Lincoln assassination, which was committed with a concealed Philadelphia Deringer.
-Many copies of the original Philadelphia Deringer pistol were made by other gunmakers worldwide, and the name remained often misspelled; this misspelling soon became an alternative generic term for any pocket pistol, along with the generic phrase "palm pistol'", which Deringer's competitors invented and used in their advertising.
+Many copies of the original Philadelphia Deringer pistol were made by other gunmakers worldwide, and the name remained often misspelled; this misspelling soon became an alternative generic term for any pocket pistol, along with the generic phrase "palm pistol", which Deringer's competitors invented and used in their advertising.
 With the advent of metallic cartridges, pistols produced in the modern form are still commonly called "derringers".

 Precursors

-The ancestor to the deringer of the Old West was the boxlock overcoat pistol used by travellers from the late 18th century onwards as protection from highwaymen.
+The ancestor to the deringer of the Old West was the boxlock overcoat pistol used by travelers from the late 18th century onward as protection from highwaymen.
 These were also known as boot pistols, Toby pistols, manstopper pistols, vest pocket pistols, and muff pistols because they could be concealed in a woman’s hand-warmer muff.
 Originally made as flintlocks, later versions used cap and ball ignition and sometimes featured turn-off barrels for faster reloading.
 Double-barreled caplock pocket pistols, commonly known as twister pistols, became popular in England during the Regency era and also saw use among Union Army officers during the American Civil War.
-These served as the forerunner to the Old West gambler's over-and-under deringer, and also to the pepperbox revolver with the addition of a ratchet to mechanically rotate the barrels.
+These served as the forerunner to the Old West gambler's over-and-under deringer and also to the pepperbox revolver with the addition of a ratchet to mechanically rotate the barrels.